A Comprehensive Survey on Deep Graph Representation Learning: Graph Kernel Neural Networks

 Given two graphs $G_1 = (V_1, E_1, X_1)$ and $G_2 = (V_2, E_2, X_2)$, a graph kernel function $K(G_1, G_2)$ measures the similarity between $G_1$ and $G_2$ through the following formula:

 where $l_{G}(u)$ denotes a set of local substructures centered at node $u$ in graph $G$, and $\kappa_{base}$ is a base kernel measuring the similarity between the two sets of substructures.
-For simplicity, we may rewrite Eqn. \ref{eqn:gk} as:
+For simplicity, we may rewrite Eq. \ref{eqn:gk} as:

 the uppercase letter $K(G_1, G_2)$ is denoted as graph kernels, $\kappa(u_1, u_2)$ is denoted as node kernels, and lowercase $k(x, y)$ is denoted as general kernel functions.